This post may contain affiliate links. Please see my disclosure policy for details.

 From temples that worship til late at night, sound and light shows and some of Kolkata’s famous street food.
 You’ll never be bored in this thriving city.

-Here’s the top things to do in Kolkata at night.
+Here are the top things to do in Kolkata at night.

 Although I always like to visit temples during the day, I know that Hindu temples really come alive at night time.